 Failed recordings and error messages

 Black recording screen

 A black recording screen generally means that your camera and microphone aren't enabled correctly.
 The Enabling your camera and microphone guide will help you enable those.

 If the "Start Assignment" button is grayed out on your dashboard, one of the following typically applies:

 - The course is expired - videos cannot be submitted to expired courses.

 - The course is not yet active - videos cannot be submitted to a course until the Start Date.
 Please contact your instructor if the course should be available now.

 The Record Screen video preview is frozen (or blank)

-A frozen (or sometimes blank) "preview" window on the "Record" screen usually indicates that another application or browser is already using the webcam, or that Adobe Flash hasn't been allowed access to the camera.
+A frozen (or sometimes blank) "preview" window on the "Record" screen usually indicates that another application or browser is already using the webcam.
 Make sure that other apps that use your camera (like Skype, Facetime, etc.) are closed, then use the browser refresh button to reload the GoReact recording screen.

 I get the error message "Can’t Connect to Media Server"